raygene3d-team/raygene3d-demo/README.md

 ## About RayGene

 RayGene is a developer-oriented cross-API graphics framework written in portable C++17.
-Its goal is to make development of render systems easier and faster.
+RayGene decouples developers from dealing with a variety of different APIs and makes engineering of render systems faster.

 The framework currently supports Vulkan and DirectX11 APIs and runs on Windows, Linux and MacOS platforms.
 DirectX12 and Metal support will be available later.